MingyangChen0211/MingyangChen0211/_pages/cv.md

 **Criminal Policy Evaluation:** I am interested in using causal inference to evaluate criminal policies.
 I  also focus on causal inference with machine learning.

-**Juvenile Justice:** I am interested in why teenagers commit crimes and the correction institution.
+**Juvenile Justice:** I am interested in why teenagers commit crimes and the correction institution. <br>

 # WRITINGS